Firefly78/sila2-feature-lib/src/sila2_feature_lib/error_recovery/v001_0/README.md

         else:
             print("Resolution is not available")

-        # We can programmatically resolve the error if we want
+        # We can programmatically resolve the error with a continuation option
         if not err.is_resolution_available():
             err.post_resolution(Resolution.empty(), opt2)

-        # Or just cancel it - will cause all wait_for_continuation calls to raise an exception
-        err.clear()
+        # Finally, we cancel the error
+        # This is done automatically at the end of the command execution
+        err.cancel()

 ```